ryanb/govsgo/README.markdown

 Ruby 1.9.2 is required.
 If you're using RVM it should automatically switch to 1.9.2 when entering the directory.

 Run the following commands to set it up.
 Note the [Homebrew](http://github.com/mxcl/homebrew) commands to install [GNU Go](http://www.gnu.org/software/gnugo/) and [Beanstalk](http://kr.github.com/beanstalkd/).
-You may want to use a different packaging system or install it from the source.
+You may want to use a different packaging system or install them from the source.

 <pre>
 bundle
 cp config/database.example.yml config/database.yml
 cp config/private.example.yml config/private.yml
 rake db:create db:migrate
-brew install gnu-go
-brew install beanstalk
+brew install gnu-go beanstalk
 </pre>

 After that you should be able to start it up with `rails s` and run the specs with `rake`.